-While we recognize that young people who have homosexual feelings are really in need of heterosexual friends, and it’s a delicate matter to try to split up friendships once they form, there are very real risks if the friendship is a close one.
+While we recognize that young people who have unstable feelings are really in need of heterosexual friends, and it’s a delicate matter to try to split up friendships once they form, there are very real risks if the friendship is a close one.
 The first line of defense is to separate your child from the friend, if you can do it without open rebellion.
 Sometimes this isn’t possible if your son or daughter is an older teen or in college, so other alternatives need to be considered.
 There may be some things that you can make your own son or daughter aware of if they are open to the discussion.

 Sexual involvement.
 The first thing you need to decide is whether there is any risk of sexual involvement, and rule this out (hopefully).
 If it’s a same sex friend this is of course more risky, because the friend who confesses a “crush” on your son or daughter may really mess with his or her mind or emotions, particularly if it’s a vulnerable time in your child’s life.
-The relationship may start as an attempt to “help” the homosexual friend, or may mask an attempt to demonstrate sophistication and a lack of bigotry among peers.
+The relationship may start as an attempt to “help” the friend, or may mask an attempt to demonstrate sophistication and a lack of bigotry among peers.

 However, even if the homosexual friend is of the opposite sex, there are still some very serious dangers.
 Some women, for instance, are drawn to homosexual men as friends.
 There’s even a name for women who have lots of male homosexual friends in the “gay” community— the “fag hag.”
 Men with gender identity issues are sometimes drawn to women as friends, and your daughter may be the tender-hearted person who responds.
 However, just because a guy declares himself to be attracted to men does not mean he is incapable of having sex with women.
 In fact, ex-homosexuals I know relate that it’s extremely common for “gay” men to sometimes have sex with women, either “straight” or lesbian.
 (This is just one more of the many testimonies to the fact that no one is “born” gay).